OvalRaptor/VSCodeOnAndroid/README.md

 ### Programming Languages:

-C/C++: With build-essential and gdb for building and debugging.
+C/C++: With build-essential and gdb for building and debugging. (.NET is a pain in the arse still trying to get it working)

 Python: Both python (Python 3.x) and python2 (Python 2.x) are included.